ballerfuturistic/sfmnauts/world-of-warcraft/README.md

+## Credits

+This guide was written and contributed by steak, you can find him on [Twitter](https://twitter.com/ThunderySteak) and on [Steam](http://steamcommunity.com/id/wtfidonteven/).

 These are the guides respective to the **World of Warcraft** game.

 These guides will only explain to you how to extract content from various WoW clients, which WoW clients are recommended and the required tools.